-TLF Travel Alerts is a parody Twitter account for London's public transport system, existing in a bizarre alternate world where buses and trams have Thomas the Tank Engine-like intelligence, and eldrich horrors lurk in subway tubes.
+TLF Travel Alerts is a parody Twitter account for London's public transport system, existing in a bizarre alternate world where buses and trams have Thomas & Friends-like intelligence, and eldrich horrors lurk in subway tubes.
 And boats.
 They also have boats.

 It can be found here.

 - Alien Abduction: The inevitable result of using the Dockland's Light Railway.

 - Bait-and-Switch: Claims is hot enough in the London Underground to literally fry eggs on the escalators.
 How ever you shouldn't try to do it ... they are on a diet.

 - Becoming the Costume: For Halloween 2017 they warned of a student who dressed as a circle line train in 1997 who became an example of this trope and was still running in service.
 Consider your costumes wisely!

 - Berserk Button: Do not step over the yellow safety lines!

 - Big Entrance: Apparently the underground trains like to do this, so red velvet curtains have been hung on all stations to help them.